-Everything you need to know about the Resident Evil 4 remake
+Everything we know about the Resident Evil 4 remake: Trailer, release date and more

 Resident Evil 4 trailer and release date

-Resident Evil 4's trailer appeared during a PlayStation State of Play event in early June 2022, and was that rarest of things - a gaming reveal that ends with a concrete date.
+Resident Evil 4's trailer appeared during a PlayStation State of Play event in early June 2022, and was that rarest of things - a gaming reveal that ended with a concrete date.

 Thanks to that trailer we know the game will be arriving on 24 March 2023 - so you've still got a little while to wait before you can step into Leon's shoes again.